emiliosheinz/full-cycle-solid/README.md

 A class should have one and only one reason to change, meaning that a class should have only one job.
 If a class has more than one responsibility, it becomes coupled.
 A change to one responsibility results to modification of the other responsibility too.

-In this example, the User class violates SRP by having both responsibilities of displaying user details and saving to the database.
-The refactored version consists of two separate classes (UserInfo and UserDatabase), each with a single responsibility.
+In the example below, the `User` class violates SRP by having both responsibilities of displaying user details and saving to the database.
+The refactored version consists of two separate classes (`User` and `UserDatabase`), each with a single responsibility.
 This adheres to the Single Responsibility Principle and makes the code more modular and maintainable.

 **Violation of SRP**:
 ```js